-(xiii) Discharging and performing duties and responsibilities pertaining to anti-money laundering and counter-terrorism financing as provided in guidelines, circulars or directives issued by the relevant regulators.
+(xiii) Discharging and performing duties and responsibilities pertaining to anti-money laundering, countering financing of terrorism and targeted financial sanctions as provided in guidelines, circulars or directives issued by the relevant regulators.

 The Board is committed to prevent the Company's operations from being abused for money laundering or other financial crimes, including the financing of terrorism.
-The Company has thus adopted a Corporate Statement on Anti-Money Laundering, Countering Financing of Terrorism and Targeted Financial Sanctions Policy, which has been communicated to all staff and agencies.
-The Company has also implemented sanctions screening on existing, potential or new customers against the Domestic List issued by the Minister of Home Affairs and United Nations Security Council Resolutions List.
+The Company has thus established an Anti-Money Laundering, Counter Financing of Terrorism & Targeted Financial Sanctions Policy to reflect its commitment to complying with applicable anti-money laundering, counter financing of terrorism and targeted financial sanctions regulations.
+The Company maintains an updated sanctions database on the United Nations Security Council Resolutions List and Domestic List issued by the Minister of Home Affairs.
+Sanctions screening on existing, potential or new customers is conducted against this sanctions database upon establishing business relationships, during in-force period of the policy and before any payout.
 Funds of such customers with positive name matches will be frozen, their transactions blocked or business rejected.
-Such cases will be reported immediately to Bank Negara Malaysia and the Inspector General of Police upon detection.
+The Company further conducts customer due diligence when establishing business relationship with a new customer which involves a cash transaction of RM5,000 and above.
+This involves obtaining the relevant basic information from such customers to verify the identity of the customer.